gardn999/ChasmEditor/README.md

-#Chasm Editor
+#Chasm Editor: a tile map editor for Java

 **Author:  John Gardner**

-This is a Java based tile editor which was initially created for an RPG I am currently developing called "The Chasm".
+This is a Java based tile map editor which was initially created for an RPG I am developing called "The Chasm".
 Take a look at the game to get an idea of what it is capable of: http://gamejolt.com/games/rpg/the-chasm/17733/

 Here is a platformer game which I also created using it: